MovingBlocks/TempDoc/Download-Terasology.md

 Gameplay
 --------

-%TODO% - need to automate a game manual since we list this in several places.
-In the meantime go to [GitHub](https://github.com/MovingBlocks/Terasology) and scroll down a ways to see what keys do what and such
+> %TODO% - need to automate a game manual since we list this in several places.

+In the meantime go to [GitHub](https://github.com/MovingBlocks/Terasology) and scroll down a ways to see what keys do what and such.
+You can get more help at [[Key Bindings]] and [[Console Help]].

 Known Issues
 ------------